nygard/class-dump/README.md

 curl -o obfuscate_project https://raw.githubusercontent.com/Polidea/ios-class-guard/master/contrib/obfuscate_project && chmod +x obfuscate_project
 ```

-2. Update project file, scheme and configuration name.
+2. Update the project file, scheme and configuration name.

 3. Do ```bash obfuscate_project``` every time when you want to obfuscate your project.
 It should be done every release.
-Store symbols mapping json file so you can get real symbol names in case of a crash.
+Store the json file containing symbol mapping so you can get the original symbol names in case of a crash.

 4. Build, test and archive your project using Xcode or other tools.

 The presented way is the simplest one.
-You can also add additional target that will automatically regenerate symbols map during compilation.
+You can also add additional target that will automatically regenerate the symbols map during compilation.

 Example
 -----------
-You can take a look what changes are required and how it works in some example project.
+You can take a look what changes are required and how it works in some example projects.

 ``` sh
 git clone https://github.com/Polidea/ios-class-guard-example ios-class-guard-example